 As promised, in making the second, or true, cake I have taken photos of each step so you know what you’re getting.
 I will say that my cake decorating skills have never really improved, I pretty much frost every cake exactly the same way.
 This is just a simple cake for me to, finally!, share with others, especially children, so I’m really happy it worked and that it’s all ready for my birthday tomorrow.
 Not everyone bakes their own birthday cake, but you know me dear reader, I’m just that amazingly wonderful.
 I’ve had two non-free-from people try the basic cake and they found it delicious.
 I wouldn’t let them lie to spare me, so you know it’s true.
 A no gum or added starch cake, with just a single flour, not too shabby eh?
 Okay, onto he photos.

-And now we let it rest.
+Ten minutes to cool and out it pops.
+You can handle it easily, but still be careful, a broken cake is heart breaking.
+Let it cool for a few hours before cutting.
+I was terrified it’d break here.
+A really sharp knife and long, slow sawing motions help.
 One tip before I go.: Ice both the top and the bottom together, but let them rest a while so the buttercream can set, then when you put the top on the buttercream won’t squeeze out from the weight of the top.

 23rd March 2017 Update: Just a quick update.
 I’ll be making the second cake tomorrow and will have a few photos to share.
 Today I just want to let you know that the cake was still okay after three days.
 The first day the cake is better left alone, by the second it was softer, sweeter and just perfect.
 Not always the case with buckwheat flour.
 The third day, today, it had gotten slightly drier, but you could still enjoy it.
 I’d say three days is just right, four might be pushing it.
 Ideally it would be baked one day, let rest overnight and then served the next day.
 I’ll have to ice mine a few hours after baking so it an all be left to rest.
 For this time I’m just doing a simple vanilla version, but I’ll probably return a few times and see what else can be done with it.
 Sadly I can’t eat chocolate so unless an intrepid reader braves those high-histamine depths we’re all going to have to settle for vanilla.
 Looking back on my wheat recipe, this is just guesswork, take it with that in mind, about 200g (Maybe 120g?
 Like treacle?) melted chocolate with 2 Tbsp Cocoa powder might create a chocolate cake, but I can’t say for sure.
 It worked for cupcakes back in the day, but without the gluten to bind you might end up with the chocolate sinking and spoiling the cake.
 Like I say, you try it it’s on you, I’m just speculating.
 Okay, see you soon with a photo update.
 Take care, dear reader.